Digicreon/Vik/README.md

     * `copy`: The content of the source node is copied inside the target node.
 * `target` (string): Selector of the current page's element which will be the target of the managed links. (default: "`body`")
 * `source` (string): Selector of the response's element which will contain the HTML to load.
 If this element is not found, the whole response will be used.
 If this parameter is set to null, the whole response will be used. (default: "`body`")
+* `scrollToTop` (boolean): If set to `true`, always scroll to the top of the page when a page is fetched, even if the ghost mode was activated.
+If set to `false`, never scroll to the top of the page, even if the ghost mode was deactivated. (default: `false` if ghost mode was activated)
 * `urlPrefix` (string): Prefix to add on fetched URLs. (default: `null`)
 * `title` (string): Selector of the node which contains the page title.
-If empty, the page title will not be updated. (default: "`title`")
+If empty, the page title will not be updated.
+If the title's text is stored in an attribute of the node (instead of the node's text content), the attribute's name must be added at the end of the selector, separated by a slash. (default: "`title`")
-* `titleAttribute` (string): Name of the attribute of the node fetched from the "`title`" selector, which contains the page title.
-If empty, the text content of the selected node will be used. (default: `null`)
 * `manageQuitPageConfirmation` (boolean): Tell if a confirmation popup should be displayed when the user tries to quit the current page whereas a form has begun to be filled.
 See below for more information. (default: `true`)
+* `quitPageConfirmationText` (string): Text used for the confirmation box before leaving the page.

 ### 3.2 Links and forms configuration